joesb/helios360/content/handbook/what/communication-is-key.md

 There's two distinct phases of working with customers, and two modes of communication that go with them.

-**At the early stages**, the project doesn't have a plan.
-At this point, then, you are seeking understanding — trying to learn as much as possible in order to understand the objective of the work.
-This understanding will shape the plans that are needed to achieve those objectives, and to give you a healthy way to deal with the inevitable stuff that's unforeseen.
+**At the early stages**{.text-color-brand-secondary}, the project doesn't have a plan, when you are seeking understanding.

-**At the later stages**, when the project *does* have a plan, the mode of communication shifts towards informing the customer and agreeing on the path forward.
-At this stage, issues arise.
-As the leader of the delivery efforts, your task is to handle those issues in a way that maintains momentum and does not lose sight of the objective.
+**At the later stages**{.text-color-brand-secondary}, the project *does* have a plan and the delivery work is underway, when you are seeking agreement and healthy decision-making.

 In terms of communication, that means:

 #### At the earliest stages of projects

+At this point, you are seeking understanding — trying to learn as much as possible in order to understand the objective of the work.
+This understanding will shape the plans that are needed to achieve those objectives, and to give you a healthy way to deal with the inevitable stuff that's unforeseen.

 - deep and patient listening
   - to the expertise of your clients